KidLukie/ABDL-A-Path-to-Self-Realisation/README.md

 This does not imply something forced (we do not need that childhood re-trigger).
 Ideally, we'd engage with the Self, others, and activities in a naturalistic way that is open to experiences and opportunities as they present and unfold, with deep curiosity, and a willingness to defy instituted systems that keep us repressed.
 ABDL offers the exact right kind of childlike wonder, idealism, and social rebellion requisite to our Self-mastery and emancipation.

 In this sense, ABDL is both a response to alienation and an entelechy; a way to fulfil the deepest human desire to create meaning from loss and move forward toward Self-realisation.
-To engage with ABDL is to explore our unlimited potentialities; an aesthetical journey into the abyssal plains of the Self, and resurface profoundly new perspectives about who we truly are as a person.
+To engage with ABDL is to explore our unlimited potentialities; an aesthetical journey into the abyssal plains of the Self, and resurface with profoundly new perspectives about who we truly are as a person.

 ***
 ### ABDL Identity Erotics <br/>